We’re here for you every step of the way – from the time you join to retirement.

 2. Cash (tax-deductible)

 If you use cash, the entire amount you pay is tax-deductible.
-However, there are different rules for repaying the portion of the 50% Rule refund that relates to service from 1987-1989.
+However, there are different rules for repaying the portion of the 50% rule refund that relates to service from 1987-1989.

-You decide not to merge your service…
+If you decide not to combine your service

 There’s a lot you can do online

 Register for myOMERS to get secure and convenient online access to your pension information.